JarrydWannenburg/JarrydWannenburg/README.md

 # Introduction (NOTE: Portfolio is currently under construction)
 Hi!
 I'm Jarryd.
 I recently graduated from the University of Georgia (2018-2022) with a certificate in Financial Technologies, a BBA in Management Information Systems (MIS) with an emphasis in Data Analytics, and a MS in Business Analytics.
+Starting September 2022, I'll be working with EY as a Financial Services Technology Consultant.
+Within the next 3-5 years (2025-2027), I want to have built a comprehensive portfolio of projects, completed my MBA, and be leading teams focused on driving decisions using data!
+Wish me luck!

 # Portfolio Directory
 A repository consisting of work completed through my part time graduate assistantship, personal projects, and online courses.
 These projects will primarily be in R and Python though visualization may be done using Tableau, Data Studio, or PowerBI.